cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 - chain-id must be equal to “”
 - fee gas must be equal to 0
 - fee amount must be an empty array
-- inside the message with type `MsgSignData`, we put *bytes* data and the `address` of the signer.
-- it's applications developers decision how `Data` should be treated, by treated we mean the serialization and deserialization process and the Object `Data` should represent.

 Verification of an offchain transaction follows the same rules as an onchain one, except for the spec differences highlighted above.

+The first message added to the `offchain` package is `MsgSignData`.

+`MsgSignData` allows developers to sign arbitrary bytes valid offchain only.
+Where `Signer` is the account address of the signer. `Data` is arbitrary bytes which can represent `text`, `files`, `object`s.
+It's applications developers decision how `Data` should be deserialized, serialized and the object it can represent in their context.

+It's applications developers decision how `Data` should be treated, by treated we mean the serialization and deserialization process and the Object `Data` should represent.

 Proto definition:
 ```proto